 OE: Now we’re seeing you play Tipper & Friends events; how did you get introduced to the Daves (Dave Tipper & Dave Veler) and have you always wanted to play a Tipper event?

-JH: I think the experience that played a huge part for my career was when I went to the first Tipper & Friends Suwannee in 2015.
+JH: I think the most influential experience in my career was when I went to Tipper & Friends Suwannee in 2015.
 After that, I told myself, ‘I want to play here someday.’
 In 2023, Dave Veler gave me the opportunity and it all came full circle.

 OE: It seens like the Daves definitely take an interest in your music and even you as a person, care to add some color about any mentorship or coaching they’ve given you?

 JH: My experience with Dave Veler has been awesome.
 We have a lot in common so we hit it off right from the jump.
-His son plays basketball and is dealing with recruiting stuff which I shared some insight on as I went through the same thing myself.
-Dave also spent some time in Alabama like me so there’s a cool connection there.
+His son plays basketball and is dealing with recruiting stuff which I went through myself so I was able to share some insight on that.
+Dave also spent time in Alabama like me so there’s a cool connection there.
 We chatted about pretty much everything in the world when I got the call for TnF 2023.
 Right away, it felt like I was working with someone who really knew who I was right down to the street I used to live on – because he actually did!

 OE: It also sounds like they’re offering some really detailed feedback on your music too?